Filip Tasic

 Filip Tasic (born 12 November 1998) is a Swedish footballer of Serbian ancestry who plays a midfielder.

 Career

 Youth career

 Tasic started out his football career at local club Nackadala AIS.
 At the age of eight he moved to Djurgårdens IF.
 During his years at the academy Tasic had trials with Premier League clubs Arsenal and West Bromwich Albion.
 In January 2015 Tasic decided to reject the offer from West Bromwich Albion and to sign an U-21-contract with Djurgårdens IF.

 Djurgårdens IF

 Tasic made his debut in Allsvenskan for Djurgårdens IF in a 5–2 win against GIF Sundsvall on 6 November 2016 coming on as a sub in the last match of the season.

 In 2017, he went on a loan to third-tier team Arameiska-Syrianska IF.

 International career

-Tasic has represented the Sweden national under-17 football team.
+Tasic has represented the Sweden men's national under-17 football team.